 Convey the timeline for working with Federal partners

-The experience demonstrates how the agility of private funding sources can complement Federal efforts.
+This experience demonstrates how the agility of private funding sources can complement Federal efforts.
 The NSF issued Dear Colleague letters (DCLs) in 2012 and 2013, but projects only began receiving funds through DCLs in 2015.
 “The timeframe could have – and almost did – span an entire administration,” notes Joe Kochan.
-[Kochan, J., phone interview with Policy Design Lab, August 16, 2016]
+[Kochan, J., phone interview , August 16, 2016]

 Funding from private partners drove the effort for the first 3 years of the organization’s existence, with more than 80% of funding initially coming from private sources.
 OSTP was the primary governmental liaison/inspiration in early stages, while NIST joined in later as a partner.